 What is a Peer Mentor?

-Peer mentors are undergraduate students who assist faculty and staff instructors in a section of FYS 101 for the fall and spring term.
-These campus leaders serve as role models, advisors, mentors, campus resource experts, and trusted points of contact for FYS 101 students.
+Peer mentors are undergraduate students who assist faculty and staff instructors in a section of FYS 101, FYS 129, and TRNS 201 for the fall and spring term.
+These campus leaders serve as role models, advisors, mentors, campus resource experts, and trusted points of contact for students participating in First-Year Program seminars.
 Peer mentors work collaboratively with other peer mentors, peer mentor coordinators, and instructors while assisting students in solving problems and getting involved on campus!

 Why should you be a Peer Mentor?

 As a peer mentor, you get to serve as a role model and point of contact for a core group of first-year students.
 You also have the opportunity work cooperatively with other peer mentors and instructors and develop significant relationships with other peer mentors and instructors.
-By serving as a resource for campus services and activities and assisting students in solving problems and getting involved on campus, you will have the opportunity to engage in leadership development and interpersonal skills.
+By serving as a resource for first-year and transfer students, you will help new students connect with campus services and opportunities for engagement, and assist students in navigating the first-year experience.
+In addition, you will have the opportunity to enhance your leadership and interpersonal skills.

 Perks of being a Peer Mentor…